PasaLab/Raven/README.md

 After recording these settings, you could shut down the test cluster.

-Configure the above-mentioned security-related settings in `./cloud/ec2-attributes.json`.
-You need to configure your `SubnetId`, `KeyName`, `EmrManagedSlaveSecurityGroup` and `EmrManagedMasterSecurityGroup` here.

-Then, create a cluster for the benchmark.
+You need to configure instances and applications to install for your cluster, please refer to [this instruction](./doc/how-to-configure-instances-of-a-cluster.md).
+Then, create a cluster for the benchmark:

 ```
 python3 ./prepare.py
 ```

 The application will monitor the process of cluster creation.
-After the end of the application, users can see the info of the created nodes of the cluster in `./cloud/instances.csv`.
+After the end of the application, users can see the info of the created nodes of the cluster in `./cloud/instances`.
 Here, you can see the public and privete DNS addresses of all nodes in the cluster.
 The first line refers to the master nodes, and slave nodes are in the following lines.

 ### Set up your cluster
 Connect to the nodes of the cluster with the `.pem` key file and public DNS address, like: